HerbertDoerfler/office-js-docs-pr/docs/develop/overview-authn-authz.md

 # Overview of authentication and authorization in Office Add-ins

-Web applications and, hence, Office Add-ins can be open to anonymous access or they can require users to login.
+Web applications and, hence, Office Add-ins allow anonymous access by default, but you can require users to authenticate with a login.
 In particular, you can require that your users be logged in with either a Microsoft Account or a Work or School (Office 365) account.
-This task is called user authentication.
+This task is called user authentication because it enables the add-in to know who the user is.

-Your add-in can also provide users with access to their Microsoft Graph data (such as their Office 365 profile, their OneDrive files, and their SharePoint data) or to data in other external sources such as Google, Facebook, LinkedIn, SalesForce, and GitHub.
+Your add-in can also get the user's consent to access their Microsoft Graph data (such as their Office 365 profile, their OneDrive files, and their SharePoint data) or to data in other external sources such as Google, Facebook, LinkedIn, SalesForce, and GitHub.
 This task is called add-in (or app) authorization, because it is the *add-in* that is being authorized not the user, even though the user's permissions play a role in determining what the add-in is authorized to do.

 You have a choice of two ways to accomplish these tasks.